flutter-news-app-full-source-code/core/README.md

 ### 👑 Role-Based Feature Entitlements

-Define granular, role-based limits for features like saved interests, feed filters, and notification subscriptions.
+Define granular, role-based limits for features like saved feed filters, and notification subscriptions.

 > **Your Advantage:** A flexible and scalable way to create value tiers, encouraging users to upgrade for more powerful personalization capabilities.